 The following sets of information may be provisioned to the UE and is applicable for V2X communications over both LTE-Uu and Uu reference points:

-1) Mapping of the V2X service types (e.g. PSIDs or ITS-AIDs of the V2X application) to V2X Application Server address information (consisting of IP address/FQDN and transport layer port#) for unicast.
+a) Mapping of the V2X service types (e.g. PSIDs or ITS-AIDs of the V2X application) to V2X Application Server address information (consisting of IP address/FQDN and transport layer port#) for unicast.

-2) List of FQDNs or IP addresses of the V2X Application Servers, associated with served geographical area information and list of PLMNs that the configuration applies to.
+b) List of FQDNs or IP addresses of the V2X Application Servers, associated with served geographical area information and list of PLMNs that the configuration applies to.